mansoor-omrani/LocustJs/README.md

 # LocustJs
-A personal library containing various utilities.
+An independent javascript library containing various helpful utilities.

 I am a C# developer.
 I created this library based on previous experiences and coding in ASP.NET web application projects.